apeinot/java/report.md

 Additionally this project made for some interesting git solutions.
 A myriad of branches of differing importance and purpose.
 The team really practiced how to work together in git.

 Lastly we want to mention the open source project on which this assignment was based on.
 A blindingly fast JSON parser, totaling 10+ LOC, written in less than a year by one author with little to no documentation.
 Understanding the program and its function was hard and tedious, but we got there.
-As the author states on his git-page.
+As the author states on his git-page:
-<center>*"Function is all you need"*</center>
+*"Function is all you need"*